friedrith/productivity/convert-video-to-gif.md

 ```
 Having that script locally gives you an ability to modify the conversation key parameters inside the script.

+---
+Below are additional instructions of using locally parametrised script via *Quick Actions* if installed via **Automator Workflow**.<br>
 If you'd like to use the advantages of using a local script for the contextual menu from the Finder, you'd need to update the workflow in Automator
 <details>
   <summary>As indicated on the figure:</summary>